 What’s your advice for the Noob?

-For a long time, I believed that I had to be an expert in certain areas or have previous experience before starting something new.
+For a long time, I believed I had to be an expert in certain areas or have previous experience before starting something new.

 GOJA would not have been possible if I hadn’t gone through the trials and errors of my first business.
+These may seem contradictory, but I would advise my younger self to try sooner and be patient.

 What is one thing we can all agree on?

+You don’t necessarily need money to start a business.
 Entrepreneurs often tell me, “I have a great idea, but I don’t have enough money to make it a reality.”

-You can do anything if you have the right people to support you, whether it’s your mom, your wife, or your bank.
+You can do anything if you have the right people to support you, whether it’s your mom, wife, or bank.
+You can achieve anything if you have the proper credit and credibility and believe in yourself.

 What do you recommend as an entrepreneur?

-It was hard for me to remember seeing Instagram posts of people having fun at work or others who were more successful than me.
+I avoid social media.
+I don’t have Instagram or Facebook to protect my brain’s information.
+It was hard to remember seeing Instagram posts of people having fun at work or others who were more successful than me.
+I ignored all the noise to focus on my business growth and regain control.

-I learn my information in other ways, such as reading reliable information and personal experiences relevant to GOJA.
+I learn my information in other ways, such as by reading reliable information and sharing personal experiences relevant to GOJA.
+I don’t get the same from social media posts.

 What’s your rich strategy?

 I have found it crucial not to pay too much attention to the outside world.
+Starting, maintaining, and growing a business involves many challenges.

+Concentrating on my immediate and long-term/short-term goals is most helpful.
 I try to embody Henry Ford’s quote, “Whether you think that you can, or think that you can’t-you are right.”

 My reality is curated based on my expectations and not those of others.
 My team at GOJA should do the same.